SSE-UX/digital-styleguide/sketch.md

 ---
-description: Sketch is our interface design tool of choice.
+description: Sketch is our interface design tool of choice.Everything about the system in Sketch is designed so our designers spend less time needlessly creating and re-inventing our system components, and more time focussing on user experience, iteration and building the best product.
+All in the interest of consistency and efficiency.
 ---

 # Sketch